Shanghai International Circuit - First Chinese Formula One Track

 Other major international racing series with multiple appearances at Shanghai International Circuit are the FIA World Endurance Championship and the FIA World Touring Car Championship.

 WEC drivers had inaugural 6 hours of Shanghai race in 2012, when Toyota’s Alexander Wurz and Nicolas Lapierre took the win.
-In the following years, the winners were Andre Lotterer, Benoit Treluyer and Marcel Fassler for Audi (2013), Anthony Davidson and Sebastien Buemi for Toyota (2014), Mark Webber, Timo Bernhard and Brendon Hartley for Porsche (2015).
+In the following years winners were: Andre Lotterer, Benoit Treluyer and Marcel Fassler for Audi (2013), Anthony Davidson and Sebastien Buemi for Toyota (2014), Mark Webber, Timo Bernhard and Brendon Hartley for Porsche (2015).
 Webber, Bernhard and Hartley scored one more win in 2016.

 Record lap time of LMP1 prototypes was about 14 seconds slower compared to Formula One cars.
-The record holder is Andre Lotterer with Audi R18 e-tron quattro, who drove a lap in 1m46.685s.
+Record holder is Andre Lotterer with Audi R18 e-tron quattro, who drove a lap in 1m46.685s.

 The World Touring Car Championship attended Shanghai every year since 2012.
 They had two races in every event, so eight races were held at shortened Shangai’s track, which was 4.603-km long.
 Eight different drivers won in ten races, and the only one who repeated a victory was Citroen’s driver Jose Maria Lopez by winning in 2014, 2015 and 2016.
 He also holds the record lap time of 1m48.782s.